-Aviator and author Linda Street-Ely has four children and eight grandchildren.
-She lives in Texas with her husband, Mike Ely, and their adorable rescue dog, Abby.
+Linda Street-Ely is an author, playwright, publisher, and pilot.
+She has four children and eight grandchildren.
+She lives in Texas with her husband, Mike Ely, and their adorable rescue dogs, Abby and Hilda.
 She enjoys inverted flight, vegan ice cream, fascinating characters, and traveling the world.

 Her current releases include: